Fan287/olist_analysis/README.md

   - The orders with the farthest distances are concentrated in the coastal regions in the upper right corner.
   - This insight suggests that most sellers are located in São Paulo State, while other states have an undesirable sellers-to-customer ratio.

-### To prove whether the insight is valid, find out the customers and sellers ratio in each state
+### To validate the insight, find out the customer-to-seller ratio in each state
 ![cust_sell_ratio](https://github.com/Fan287/olist_analysis/assets/148685693/53e120a6-912d-4f97-b22c-78aaf6c7a41d)
   - Note: The color of states is correspond to the graph of shipping distance.
 Blue is 1 seller: less than 100 customers; purple is between 100 to 200; red is between 200 to 4000.
   - The graph aligns with the graph of shipping distance.
 Blue areas are concentrated in the lower right corner, while other areas are either purple or red, indicating an unfavorable customers-to-sellers ratio.
-  - In conclusion, the orders have long shipping distances because some states have too few sellers to meet local demand.
+  - In conclusion, the orders have long shipping distances because some states have too few sellers to meet local state demand.

 ## Recommendations to Olist
 - The Recommendations: Encourage more sellers set up more warehouses and store specfic product categories in specific states